-Convict Gary Olivia Claims He Watched JonBenet Ramsey Die In Shocking Confession
+Convict Gary Oliva Claims He Watched JonBenet Ramsey Die In Shocking Confession

 “JonBenet completely changed me and removed all evil from me.
 Just one look at her beautiful face, her glowing beautiful skin, and her divine God-body, I realized I was wrong to kill other kids.
 Yet by accident she died and it was my fault.
 I pleaded guilty to the murder of JonBenet as well as countless charges of assaults and sexual abuse against many children, there were various agreements made by me and the court which I signed many pages,” Oliva added.

-Meanwhile, the Boulder Police Department released a statement revealing that they are aware of Gary Olivia’s possible involvement in JonBenet’s murder.
+Meanwhile, the Boulder Police Department released a statement revealing that they are aware of Gary Oliva’s possible involvement in JonBenet’s murder.
 The statement also reveals that the information has been passed on to the proper investigators, and that the department will not comment on the status of the investigation.

-JonBenet Ramsey’s body was found at her Boulder, Colorado home on Dec.
-26, 1996.
-Michael Vail says that Gary Olivia called him that same night sobbing in tears and revealing that he had “hurt” a little girl in the Boulder area.
+JonBenet Ramsey’s body was found at her Boulder, Colorado, home on December 26, 1996.
+Michael Vail says that Gary Oliva called him that same night sobbing in tears and revealing that he had “hurt” a little girl in the Boulder area.

 Michael claims that he called the Boulder police multiple times about the phone conversation with Gary, but that they never responded to his calls.